-The Bradenton native has six years of professional experience in diverse practice areas including commercial litigation, workouts of complex commercial transactions, construction, and government procurement.
+The Bradenton native has over seven years of professional experience in diverse practice areas including commercial litigation, workouts of complex commercial transactions, construction, and government procurement.
 His most recent experience at Adams and Reese includes interest rate swap agreement litigation on behalf of institutional clients under the guidelines promulgated by the International Swap and Derivatives Association, Inc. (ISDA).

 Marshall previously served as a Captain and Judge Advocate in the United States Marine Corps.
 In his final assignment with the United States Marines in 2010, he completed a one year deployment to Helmand Province, Afghanistan during the height of the Afghan surge where he served as the attorney Officer-In-Charge for procurement, claims, and regulatory compliance.

 - Litigated multi-million dollar disputes in federal and state courts between institutional clients and commercial borrowers and investors, including representing institutional clients who face liability for letters of credit governed by the Uniform Customs and Practice for Documentary Credits.

 - Developed, negotiated, and oversaw workouts, on behalf of institutional clients, for numerous non-performing or under-performing commercial loans.

 - Litigated bid protests and contract claims under federal and state frameworks, and provided counsel to clients involved with DCAA audits and other governmental investigations or inquiries (e.g., GAO, Inspector General, DOJ).

 - Represented business owners in federal court under the Americans with Disabilities Act.

 - Represented owners of commercial property in litigation with tenants.